phoenixprojectsoftware/greysource2019/README.md

 ## ABOUT
 Grey Source is a modified Half-Life 1 engine made specifically for creating standalone games with an early 2000s feel.
 The aim of the engine is to make old new again.

+## UPDATE BUILD NUMBER FORMAT
+The first two digits of of the build number are the year of release.
+The second two are the month.
+So, if a build were to be released in January 2001, the build number would be ``0101``.
+If a build was released in June 2013, the build number would be ``1306``.

 # UPDATES
 ## NEW ADDITIONS IN BUILD 2001
 - Viewroll (restored after Valve's removal of it in 2003)